Tagline: No Ring. No Ref. No Rules.

-Rip’s evil nemesis, Zeus (Tommy ‘Tiny’ Lister), spends the entire movie looking like he is severely constipated while simultaneously sounding like he’s taking a giant dump (some range, eh?) and the notoriously ruthless and backstabbing businessman Terry Bollea (Hogan’s real name) does his usual ‘say your prayers and take your vitamins’ Hulkster gig, doing press-ups in skimpy tie-dyed underwear and wooing the impossibly glamorous Samantha by turning a stick-up in a local cafe into a full on food fight, wriggling his eyebrows suggestively as she falls for the movie’s puerile revenge fantasies and straight into his waiting ’24-inch pythons’.
-In your dreams, Hulk!
+Rip’s evil nemesis, Zeus (Tommy ‘Tiny’ Lister), spends the entire movie looking like he is severely constipated, while simultaneously sounding like he’s taking a giant dump (some range, eh?) and the notoriously ruthless and backstabbing businessman Terry Bollea (Hogan’s real name) does his usual ‘say your prayers and take your vitamins’ Hulkster gig, doing press-ups in skimpy, tie-dyed underwear and wooing the impossibly glamorous Samantha by turning a stick-up in a local cafe into a full-on food fight.
+All he has to do is wiggle his eyebrows suggestively and Samantha falls for the movie’s puerile revenge fantasies and straight into Hulk’s ’24-inch pythons’.
+In your dreams, brother!

-Hulk may have exhibited considerable charisma in the ring, but he seems to have left it back in the locker room.
-Hogan is a terrible actor, unable to communicate anything even remotely genuine, and unlike grappling counterpart Roddy Piper in John Carpenter‘s They Live, he fails to project any kind of movie star presence, every last one of his scenes hitting the mat like Andre the Giant on a pound of somas.
+Hogan may have exhibited considerable charisma in the ring, but he seems to have left most of it back in the locker room.
+The Hulkster is a terrible actor, unable to communicate anything even remotely genuine, and unlike grappling counterpart Roddy Piper in John Carpenter‘s They Live, he fails to project any kind of movie star presence, every last one of his scenes hitting the mat like Andre the Giant after a pound of somas.

 Inevitably, Samantha is kidnapped by Brell and his cronies, and when Rip’s annoying groupie brother is sent to the hospital by the relentless Zeus, Rip has to call on the power of his Hulkamaniacs and become the kind of immortal hero who exists only in his mind.